1st November 2019

 - St Margaret’s Car Park

 - Culver Close Recreation Ground (behind the Pavilion)

 The idea was brought to council by Chair of the Environment and Planning Committee, Cllr Alex Kay, (pictured), who had worked up the proposal and funding along with Climate Friendly Bradford on Avon, the BoA Preservation Trust, securing additional funds from Wessex Water, Area Board and CWLPEC.
 The Town Council agreed to fund the remaining majority balance and installation costs in recognition of the urgent need for a reduction in single use plastics.

-These fountains and the re-fill scheme will now a provide town-wide opportunity for people to re-fill and re-use bottles for free, rather than spend money, and use unnecessary resources on single use drinks bottles.
+These fountains and the refill scheme will now provide a town-wide opportunity for people to refill and reuse bottles for free, rather than spend money, and use unnecessary resources on single use drinks bottles.